systemd/mkosi/README.md

 ## kernel-install plugin

-mkosi can also be used as a kernel-install plugin to build initrds.
-To enable this feature, install `kernel-install/50-mkosi.install` into `/usr/lib/kernel/install.d`.
+mkosi can also be used as a kernel-install plugin to build initrds and addons.
+To enable these features, install `kernel-install/50-mkosi.install` and `kernel-install/51-mkosi-addon.install` into `/usr/lib/kernel/install.d`.
 Extra distro configuration for the initrd can be configured in `/usr/lib/mkosi-initrd`.
-Users can add their own customizations in `/etc/mkosi-initrd`.
+Users can add their own customizations in `/etc/mkosi-initrd` and `/etc/mkosi-addon`.

-Once installed, the mkosi plugin can be enabled by writing `initrd_generator=mkosi-initrd` to `/usr/lib/kernel/install.conf` or to `/etc/kernel/install.conf`.
+Once installed, the mkosi plugin can be enabled by writing `initrd_generator=mkosi-initrd` and `layout=uki` to `/usr/lib/kernel/install.conf` or to `/etc/kernel/install.conf`.

 # Hacking on mkosi